A great getaway to Botswana's beautiful Okavango Delta and Chobe National Park, ending at Victoria Falls in Zimbabwe.

-Leaving the luscious delta we travel to Namibia's Caprivi Strip and camp on the banks of the Chobe River.
+Leaving the luscious delta we travel to Nata and get a glimpse of the vast Makgadikgadi Pans.
 Next up, one of Botswana's top game parks, the Chobe National Park.
 Embark on a game drive and sunset boat cruise in Chobe Park, home to an abundance of game, especially elephants, and phenomenal birdlife.

 We then cross into Zimbabwe to witness the plummeting Victoria Falls, one of the natural wonders of the world!

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.